socnetv/app/README.md

 - Attribute-based filtering: filter nodes and/or edges by any custom attribute using a flexible condition (key, operator, value).
 Supported operators: `=`, `≠`, `>`, `<`, `≥`, `≤`, `contains`.
 Numeric comparisons are automatic when both sides parse as numbers.
 Filters are non-destructive and fully reversible via the snapshot/restore stack.

+- Data table panel: a dockable Nodes/Edges table (Ctrl+T) lets you inspect and inline-edit all node and edge properties — including custom attributes — with live search, sortable columns, and immediate write-back to the graph.

 - Community detection algorithms such as triad census, clique census, etc.

 - Structural equivalence analysis, using hierarchical clustering, actor similarities and tie profile dissimilarities, pearson coefficients, etc.